sourcebots/volunteer-docs/content/guides/booking-tech-day.md

 This guide will describe the typical rooms that we use for the tech days and the process you need to take in order to secure them!

 {{% notice tip %}}
-Due to the rooms being part of the university, the following guide assumes you are a member of the University Of Southampton - if you are any doubt ask a question through one of the communication channels described earlier in these docs!
+As these rooms are part of the University of Southampton, it is required that you are a current student / staff member in order to book them.
 {{% /notice %}}

 ## The rooms